-It can also add serious value.
-In addition, it could make your home more appealing when it comes to selling.
+It can also add serious value or make it more appealing when you sell.

-Besides that, what does a quality floor actually mean?
-Also, how do you decide whether to focus on a high quality floor or the best price?
+Besides that, what does a quality floor actually mean, and how do you decide whether to focus on a quality or the best price?
+Below we explain:

 Generally, when clients search for a floor sanding service, prices are at the forefront of their minds.
 They most often fall into one of three main groups:

 To get real value for money, you should understand the effects of cutting corners.
 At Economy Floor Sanding we always make sure the client can make an informed decision.
-That way, you get a floor sanding service with real value for money and also the best outcome for your money spent.
+That way, you get the best outcome for your money spent.

-We like to let them know what we mean by "Polished timber floors will vary in quality and durability" depending on the floor sanding company you use.
 For example, as a break down in costs for polished timber floors, approximately 80% of what you pay for is workmanship.
-Only about 20% of the cost is materials (Coating & sandpaper).
+Only about 20% of the cost is materials (Coating, sandpaper etc).

-The minor mistakes made by a floor sanding service provider on your floor could be compared with small dents on the bonnet of your car.
-When you're sitting in the driver’s seat, in reflected light it will be highly visible.
+The minor defects on a polished floor surface can be compared with small dents on the bonnet of a black car.
+When you're sitting in the driver’s seat, it will be highly visible in reflected light.